 If your measurements fall above these cutoff points, there is a good chance that you are carrying a dangerous amount of visceral fat.
 Even if your waist circumference does not exceed the cutoff value, making an effort to reduce your waistline can still significantly improve your health.

-Increased visceral fat, which accumulates deep within the abdomen to surround organs like the liver and insulin-generating pancreas, can pose certain dangers to health, especially in those with a body mass index (BMI) above 30 kg/m 2 (kilograms/meter squared) .
+Increased visceral fat, which builds up deep within the abdomen to surround organs like the liver and insulin-generating pancreas, can pose certain dangers to health, especially in those with a body mass index (BMI) above 30 kg/m 2 (kilograms/meter squared) .
 Although men are more likely to be at risk than women of developing certain diseases, both should be aware of the dangers:

 The health risks associated with extra abdominal fat increase with age (over 45 years in men and over 55 years in women), ethnicity (African-American, Hispanic, and Asian) and family history.
 Behaviors like cigarette smoking and lack of physical activity also contribute to poor overall health.
 Some of these risks factors can be altered with modifications in diet and lifestyle.

 Research shows that people whose diets contain polyunsaturated fats in place of saturated fats have less visceral fat.
 Polyunsaturated fats are found in high concentrations in sunflower, corn, and soybean oils, as well as in fish.
-Also, just exercising moderately—doing things such as walking, swimming, or playing tennis—for 30-60 minutes on most days of the week will help prevent visceral fat from accumulating.
+Also, just exercising moderately—doing things such as walking, swimming, or playing tennis—for 30-60 minutes on most days of the week will help prevent visceral fat from building up.
 What’s even better is that doing regular bouts of vigorous exercise can reduce the amount of visceral fat you already have.

 National Heart, Lung, and Blood Institute